Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_projects/Trimmed-Mean-for-Partially-Observed-Functional-Data.md

 # TMoPOFD: Trimmed Mean for Partially Observed Functional Data

-This repository contains the simulation code for the **Trimmed Mean for Partially Observed Functional Data (TMoPOFD)**, based on the Partially Observed Integrated Functional Depth (POIFD) method.

 ## Overview

-This software accompanies the paper titled *“Trimmed Mean for Partially Observed Functional Data”* by Yixiao Wang, which extends the work on the POIFD method.
-This is my bachelor's thesis.
+In this bachelor's thesis, titled *Trimmed Mean for Partially Observed Functional Data*, we use the trimmed mean for partially observed functional data.
+We prove the robustness and strong convergence of this method.
 The work primarily references the following studies:

 - **Integrated Depths for Partially Observed Functional Data**
   *Authors*: A. Elías, R. Jiménez, A. M. Paganoni, L. M. Sangalli